tvteamup/TVTBridge/README.md

 });
 ```

-### gameState
+### [CLIENT ONLY] gameState
-Fires when the game host forwards game state from the host to clients.
+Fires when the game platform forwards game state from the host to clients.
 The game state itself is an arbitrary object that can be defined by your
 game as needed.